 As part of our extensive preview series of Neverwinter’s next module “Lost City of Omu”, we are looking into the new Hunts of Omu and attached rewards today.
 Hunts were a major feature addition in Tomb of Annihilation and the system is getting an extension in Omu.
 Volo is eager to get his hands on brand-new creatures, and adventurer’s can take away trophies and unique items once again.

 First and foremost, if this is the first time you hear about Hunts, please read through our preview and guides (1 2) of Module 12.
 I’ll try to make this as newbie-friendly as possible, but since you need to have played through Tomb of Annihilation to enter Omu, I’ll assume that you are at least somewhat familiar with the feature.
+Please also note that drop rates of Trophies have been tweaked significantly in Module 15.

 Same Structure, Different Mobs